My First Time in Prison

 Dogs with yellow or green bandanas can go with their handlers anywhere around the facility except for a few restricted areas.

-Training is conducted in the visit room, education department, or the yard located in front of the living units.
+They train the dogs in the visit room, education department, or the yard located in front of the living units.

 Pattie McCarty is a professional dog trainer and the volunteer trainer for the program.
 She is also a Sergeant at SCCC and has her own canine and equine boarding facility along with 7 of her own dogs.